-The application form is submitted electronically (choose the item Special grant short-term mobilities up to 30 days).
+The application form is submitted electronically (choose the item Special grant short-term mobilities up to 30 days second call).
 The following documents are obligatory attachments to the application form:

 - Letter of acceptance (scan) or any other document of acceptance (for example e-mail).

 - Learning/Training Agreement (you can find this in the section Documents) in a scanned version signed by the host institution and all the parties at MU (both the authorised person at the department/institute/faculty, or the foreign department of the faculty).
 The Training Agreement can be signed at MU only by the authorised person at the department/institute/faculty.

 - attach as a pdf document to the online application, appendix No. 1, max.
 300 words

 - state all the relevant (academic) reasons why you are applying for the grant, including information on already granted grants/applications for grants supporting the placement for which the student is submitting this application

 Criteria for the selection of candidates who will receive a special grant:

 - the number of applications for a Special Grant for a Short-term Placement in the given year (the lowest priority is given to those with more applications in the same year)